 FINDING THE RIGHT TREATMENT FOR YOU

-We recommend that you complete our free health assessment form and a member of the team will contact you to book an initial consultation with Dr Courtney Kipps or one of our other sports injury specialists.
-Treatments within our Sports Injury Clinicare difficult to price without first understanding your specific requirements.
+Please do contact us to discuss your requirements and to book an initial consultation with Dr Courtney Kipps or one of our other sports injury specialists.
+Treatments within our Sports Injury Clinic are difficult to price without first understanding your specific requirements.
 You can consult our basic sports injury clinic fees here.
 If you wish to make an appointment at our Sports Injury Clinic, please call us on 020 8789 3881.